“In Flanders Fields, the poppies blow; Between the crosses, row on row”

 - Comforts for Veterans and their surviving spouses who are hospitalized and in need

-- Veterans visits, transportation, reading programs and day trips
+- Veteran visits, transportation, reading programs and day trips

 - Accessibility modifications to assist Veterans with disabilities